 Eligibility for a Business Rates Retail Discount

-The retail discount of one third of the net payable bill is available for occupied retail properties with a rateable value of less than £51,000, which are wholly or mainly being used as shops, restaurants, cafes and drinking establishments:
+The retail discount is half of the net payable bill (prior to any entitlement to the 2020 pubs discount or any localism relief not covered by section 31 grant) and is available for occupied retail properties with a rateable value of less than £51,000, which are wholly or mainly being used as shops, restaurants, cafes, drinking establishments, cinemas and live music venues:

 i) for the sale of goods to visiting members of the public

 (for example, shops, charity shops, opticians, post offices, furnishing shops or display rooms, car or caravan showrooms, second-hand car lots, markets, petrol stations, garden centres, art galleries where art is for sale)

 ii) provision of services to visiting members of the public

 (for example, hair and beauty services, shoe repairs/key cutting, travel agents, ticket offices (eg for theatres), dry cleaners, launderettes, PC/TV/domestic appliance repair, funeral directors, photo processing, tool hire, car hire)